How to Hang Lights for Christmas

 Types of Christmas Lights

 Not all plug-in Christmas lights are the same, and the names and styles can be confusing.
 It's helpful to remember that "C" stands for either "cone" or "candle," due to their bulbous shape.
-They are usually described as strawberry-shaped.
-The higher the C-number, the larger the size, from C3 to C9.
-Here's how to choose the right size and shape Christmas lights for your holiday decorating needs.
+They are usually described as being strawberry-shaped.
+The higher the C-number, the larger the size, ranging from C3 to C9.
+Here's how to choose the right size and shape of Christmas lights for your holiday decorating needs.

 - Icicle lights: String lights that mimic the appearance of icicles hanging on overhangs, peaks and windows.